Plume-org/docs/source/installation/with/prebuilt.html.md

 To download and install the latest release, first define the following variable in your shell:

 - `DOWNLOAD_URI`: URI of archived binary file.
 You may find it at https://git.joinplu.me/Plume/Plume/releases.
-It includes database name `postgresP` or `sqlite` in the file name.
+It includes database name `postgres` or `sqlite` in the file name.
 Choose which you want.

 Then run these commands: